The idea driving this project is to turn any standard, off-the-shelf router into a Power Over Ethernet (PoE)-capable (Wikipedia Description)

 In my case, I will be using a 5 year-old WIRED router that I had lying around.
 Have no fear though, the points where we will be soldering are identical on every router/switch that you can get today.
 I should note that we're using cat5 here.
 If all you have is cat6, you can still go ahead and use that.
 But I should note, if you're connecting to a gigabit ethernet device, this instructable won't work.
 Luckilly, cable modems don't work at GigE speeds and I doubt the WAN port on your router supports GigE.

-To begin we'll need some basic things:
+To begin we'll need some basic things:1.

 RJ-45 connector ends (...ok 8P8C for you technical people)4.

-RJ-45 cable booties
+RJ-45 cable booties5.

-5. A wall wart (power supply brick)
+A wall wart (power supply brick)6.